-Fears for further harm to NZ wine industry after Auckland woman convicted of faking EU exports
+Fears for further harm to NZ wine industry after Auckland woman convicted of faking EU export papers

-A New Zealand wine exporter has been convicted and fined for faking wine export papers to the European Union, a crime which a judge and winegrowers say may damage the industry's reputation.
+A New Zealand businesswoman has been convicted and fined for faking wine export papers to the European Union, a crime which a judge and winegrowers say may damage the industry's reputation.

 Joyce Mary Frances Austin, 55, was sentenced today in the Auckland District Court by Judge Evangelos Thomas following an investigation by the Ministry for Primary Industries (MPI).